WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/projects/net-catalog/programs.md

 **Kuwait**: 1 hour program, produced by BBC and initially distributed by NET in 1968.
 It was originally shot on film, but distributed on videotape in black and white.  *Aired as an episode of [NET Journal](/about-the-american-archive/projects/net-catalog/series/net-journal).*<br/>
 **L'ajo nell'imbaraazo**: 1 hour program, produced by Cine Lirica Italiana and initially distributed by NET in 1968.<br />
 **L'Aventura**: 2 hour program, produced by Janus Films and initially distributed by NET in 1966.
 It was originally shot on videotape. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
-**L'Heure Espagnole**: 30 minute program, produced by WGBH and initially distributed by NET in 1960.
+**L'Heure Espagnole**: 30 minute program, produced by GBH and initially distributed by NET in 1960.
 It was originally shot on videotape.<br />
-**La Finta Giardiniera**: 171 minute program, produced by WGBH and initially distributed by NET in 1959.<br />
+**La Finta Giardiniera**: 171 minute program, produced by GBH and initially distributed by NET in 1959.<br />
 **La Malade Imaginaire**: 110 minute program, produced by Radiodiffusion Television Francaise.
 It was originally shot on kinescope.  *Aired as an episode of [NET Drama Festival](/about-the-american-archive/projects/net-catalog/series/net-drama-festival).*<br/>
 **La Mama Playwrights**: 75 minute program, produced by NET and initially distributed by NET in 1967.
 It was originally shot on videotape. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>
 **La Marmite**: 1 hour program, produced by Marie-Josphe Dubergey and initially distributed by NET in 1966.
 It was originally shot on videotape. *Aired as an episode of [NET Playhouse](/about-the-american-archive/projects/net-catalog/series/net-playhouse).*<br/>